holaholacocacola/CPSResources/docs/creating-an-icon-pack.md

 ## Fill in Frame Label(s)

 8. On the labels layer select an empty frame insert a name for the frame in the properties window.
 Once you do this you should see a redflag.
-- If making a race pack the name should be the editorId of the race.
+- If making a race pack the name should be the EditorId of the race.
-- If making a npc pack, the name should be the FULL name of the npc.
+- If making an npc pack, the name should be the FULL name of the npc.
 You can get this in game from the console or in xEdit or one of the skyrim wikis.
 - If making a faction pack, the name should be the FULL name of the faction in xedit.
 If the FULL name is empty and it is from one of the vanilla masters, then use the form id instead(e.g 0x1234567)
 - If making a player pack, name it something unique.
 Preferable follow the preexisting naming convention <RaceType>(#) eg. DarkElfSeducer01
 - Class/Keyword packs currently do not support adding new unique labels.
 You must use one of the allowed class labels.
 Please see the <class guide>/<keyword_guide> on what is allowed.